- Academic skills resources

 - Macquarie Gateway to Academic Literacy

-- This indicates a subject or series of units in which a student specialises during their university degree.
-Completing a major usually involves undertaking approximately six to eight units in a particular study area across Levels 1, 2 and 3.
+- A subject or series of units in which you specialise during your university degree.
+Completing a major usually involves undertaking between six and eight units in a particular study area across Levels 1, 2 and 3.
 A major can also be called a 'stream'.

 - Mandatory prerequisite